Prevention Hierarchy

 Level 4: Personal protective equipment

 When collective means do not protect all workers, personal protective equipment comes into the picture.
 This is described in detail in Book IX Title 2 of the Codex.
-These must meet technical requirements, be maintained regularly and used effectively as needed.
-Additional personal protective equipment is often needed in addition to existing collective measures.

 For example, an enclosure protects workers in a nearby office from the noise of an industrial plant, yet operators who get close must wear hearing protection.

-Combinations are also often used.
-For example, everyone is expected to wear a hard hat and safety shoes on the job, but someone working with compressed air must also wear safety glasses and gloves.
+A combination is also often used: for example, everyone is expected to wear a hard hat and safety shoes on the job, but someone working with compressed air must also wear safety glasses and gloves.

-However, the personal aspect has a weakness.
+However, the personal aspect represents a weakness.
 Despite the availability of resources, it remains the employee’s responsibility to use them consistently as needed.
 Therefore, it is very important to continuously create awareness and encourage a safe work attitude.

 Level 5: Damage control measures

-These measures are applied after the damage has already occurred.
+These measures are applied after damage has already occurred.
 The goal is not to avoid harm, but to mitigate it.

 This is why this category is so low in the hierarchy, because the core idea of the prevention hierarchy is focused on prevention, not on the containment of damage already incurred.